tuvus/Euclid/engine/include/engine/ui/README.md

 ### Text Alignment

-Text elements use the same alignment properties to align the text within the element:
+Text elements use the same alignment properties to align the text within the element.

 ```cpp
 text->main_axis_alignment = Alignment::Center; // Vertical alignment